AutodeskGames/stingray-docs/source/stingray_help/deploying/deployer.md

 Basic usage is the same across all target platforms:

-1. Ensure that you have set up any pre-requisites required for your target platform.
+1. Ensure that you have set up any prerequisites required for your target platform.
 See the page for your target platform under ~{ Supported platforms }~.

 2. You provide the settings requested by the **Deployer** panel.